homoclient/spring_mass_demo/README.md

 gcc 3.c raylib.dll -o 3.exe

 ## Update
-### wtf.c: demonstrates a variant of the method which is angular momentum preseving
+### wtf.c: demonstrates a variant of the method which is angular momentum preserving

 press _1_ to rotate